gregulator/oned/README.md

 ### Installation

-The Delta library is contained in the `oned/delta.hpp` header file.
-It requires the `oned/stripe.hpp` file as well.
-Just copy these files to your project to use them.
+The Delta library is entirely contained in the standalone `oned/delta.hpp` header file.
+Just copy this file to your project to use it.

 The Delta library requires C++20 or later.

 ### Methods
 The library provides:
-- `DeltaEncode` and `DeltaDecode` functions for encoding/decoding sequences of integers.
+- `DeltaEncode` and `DeltaDecode` functions for encoding/decoding ranges of integers.
 - `GenericDeltaEncode` and `GenericDeltaDecode` functions for encoding/decoding arbitrary types.

-The source and destinations can be specified with flat arrays or Stripes of integer types.

 ### Full documentation